 - Don’t try to lift objects too heavy.
 Use a partner or device that can help transport the object.

 - When lifting, lift from the knees.
 Avoid pulling with your back.

 - Quit smoking.
 Smoking reduces blood flow and increases the risk of several serious health concerns, all of which can actually lead to increased susceptibility to injury and back pain.

 If you or someone you love has suffered a back injury at work, you need treatment, and you may be eligible for workers’ compensation benefits in Ohio.
-Call the Upper Arlington legal team at Monast Law Office today to learn more about these important benefits and how our experienced legal team can help you today.
+Call our Upper Arlington workers' compensation law office today to learn more about these important benefits and how our experienced legal team can help you today.